U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Method

-The {\em a contrario} framework~\cite{desolneux2007gestalt} is a multiple hypothesis testing methodology that has been successfully applied to a wide variety of detection problems, such as alignments for line segment detection~\cite{von2008straight}, image forgery detection~\cite{marina}, and even anomaly detection~\cite{tailanian2022contrario-book}, to name a few.
+The {\em a contrario} framework~\cite{desolneux2007gestalt} is a multiple hypothesis testing methodology that has been successfully applied to derive unsupervised statistical detection thresholds in a wide variety of detection problems, such as alignments for line segment detection~\cite{von2008straight}, clustering~\cite{cao2007unified}, image forgery detection~\cite{marina}, and even anomaly detection~\cite{grosjean2009contrario, davy2018reducing-thibaud-noise,tailanian2022contrario-book}, to name a few.
+In~\cite{r3_ehret2019image}, the authors revisit several anomaly detection methods from the perspective of the \textit{a contrario} framework to derive unsupervised statistical detection thresholds.
+The approach we propose in this work follows the same rationale, as it exploits the statistical independence of the U-Flow embeddings to derive anomaly detection thresholds.

-The {\em a contrario} framework is based on the non-accidentalness principle.
-Given the fact that we do not usually know how the anomalies look like, it focuses on modeling normality, by defining a null-hypothesis (\ho), also called {\em background model}.
-Relevant structures are detected as large deviations from this model, by evaluating how likely it is that an observed structure or event $E$ would happen under \ho.
-One of its most useful characteristics is that it allows to automatically set a detection threshold, by controlling the NFA, defined as:
+The \textit{a contrario} framework is based on the non-accidentalness principle~\cite{lowe1985perceptual}.
+Given that we do not usually know what the anomalies look like, it focuses on modeling normality by defining a null hypothesis (\ho), also called {\em background model}.
+Relevant structures are detected as large deviations from this model by evaluating how likely it is that an observed structure or event $E$ would happen under \ho.
+One of its most useful characteristics is that it provides an easily interpretable detection threshold based on controlling the NFA, defined as

-where $N_T$ is the number of events that are tested, and $\mathrm{P_\h}(E)$ (also noted just as $P$ in the following), is the probability of the event $E$ to happen as a realization of the background model.
-Besides providing an automatic threshold, the NFA value itself has a clear statistical meaning: it is an estimate of the number of times, among the tests that are performed, that such tested event could be generated by the background model, namely under normality assumptions.
-A low NFA value means that the observed pattern is too unlikely to be generated by the background model, and therefore indicates a possible anomaly.
+Here $N_T$ denotes the number of events that are tested, and $\mathrm{Pr_\h}(E)$ is the probability of the event $E$ being a realization of the background model.
+Besides providing a robust detection threshold, as it will be shown, the NFA value itself has a clear statistical meaning: it is an estimate of the expected number of times, among the tests that are performed, that such tested event could be generated by the background model~\cite{desolneux2007gestalt}.
+In other words, an event $E$ is $\epsilon$-meaningful if its expected number of occurrences is less than $\epsilon$ under the normality assumption.
+Consequently, $\epsilon$ provides an upper bound on the expected number of false detections we can obtain on anomaly-free images.
+A low NFA value means that the observed pattern is too unlikely to be generated by the background model and, therefore, indicates a meaningful anomaly. \\

-In our anomaly detection setting, as the embedding produced by the U-Flow are $z_{ijk}^l~\sim~\mathcal{N}(0,1), \text{i.i.d.}$, we characterize normality by defining a background model on $(z_{ijk}^l)^2$ to follow a \textit{Chi-Squared} distribution of order 1,

-Then, instead of basing the criterion only on the observed pixel, we consider a block $B_{ij}^l$ of size $w_l \times w_l \times C_l$ centered on pixel $(i,j)$ and spreading through all channels, as shown in Figure~\ref{fig:nfa}, and define a set of candidates $\mathcal{S}^{B_{ij}^l}$ as the voxels inside the block with suspiciously high values, according to our normality assumption given by~\eqref{ec:chi2}: